amor69/test_hexa/README.md

 Launch the website
 ------

 Once the project cloned on your computer, all you need to do is open your terminal and execute these commands.

 `php bin/console doctrine:database:create`

+`php bin/console doctrine:schema:update --force`

 `php bin/console server:start`